arjun-menon/pypage/docs/index.rst

     {% %}

 When the above template is run, the resulting page will contain a randomly chosen greeting.
-As is evident, pypage syntax for if/elif/else conditions closely mirrors Python's.
+As is evident, PyPage syntax for if/elif/else conditions closely mirrors Python's.
 The terminal ``{% %}`` can be replaced with an ``{% endif %}`` with no change in meaning (as with any block tag).